 TÜRKEŞ C., Yapar G., Duran H. E., Lolak N., Akocak S.

-• Anahtar Kelimeler: ADMET profiling, bis-hydrazone derivatives, carbonic anhydrase inhibition, cholinesterase inhibition, Isovanillin, molecular docking, molecular dynamics
+• Keywords: ADMET profiling, bis-hydrazone derivatives, carbonic anhydrase inhibition, cholinesterase inhibition, Isovanillin, molecular docking, molecular dynamics

 Aims: To develop isovanillin-based bis-hydrazones as multitarget inhibitors of acetylcholinesterase (AChE), butyrylcholinesterase (BChE), and human carbonic anhydrase I/II (hCA I/II).
 Materials & methods: Twelve bis-hydrazones (4a–4l) were synthesized in two steps and evaluated by spectrophotometric enzyme assays, Lineweaver–Burk kinetics, molecular docking, MM-GBSA, molecular dynamics simulations, and in silico ADME/Tox profiling.
 Results: All compounds showed nanomolar inhibition.
 Compound 4d was the most potent AChE/BChE inhibitor (KI = 10.46 and 3.56 nM), while 4a and 4j led the hCA I/II panel (KI = 3.46 and 16.12 nM).
 Docking, MM-GBSA, and molecular dynamics supported dual-site cholinesterase engagement and non-zinc, peripherally anchored hCA inhibition.
 Conclusions: Isovanillin-based bis-hydrazones, particularly 4d, 4a, and 4j, represent promising multitarget leads for cholinergic and hCA-linked disorders.